Inside: Twelve tips for managing large family homeschooling without losing your mind.

 I always talk about habits.
 It’s because it’s the most powerful thing in life.

-As of writing this post, I’m in my forties, and I can still do full splits, as well as backbends (as when I throw my head back and touch it to the heels of my feet.
-Just check out my Instagram), and all because of my twenty-year daily yoga habit.
+As of writing this post, I’m in my mid-forties, and I can still do full splits, as well as backbends (as when I throw my head back and touch it to the heels of my feet.
+Just check out my Instagram); and all because of my twenty-odd-year daily yoga habit.

-Reading habits, study habits, learning habits, exercise, tidying up, etc. There is a vast amount of scientific research in support of the view that the quality of our lives depends on good daily habits.
-Brian Tracy even goes as far as to say that 95% of what we do, think, and feel is the result of our habits.
+Reading habits, study habits, learning habits, exercise, tidying up, etc. A vast amount of scientific research supports the view that the quality of our lives depends on good daily habits.
+Brian Tracy even goes as far as to say that 95% of what we do, think, and feel results from our habits.

 What habits will be useful to your kids?